Dorwu-Gabriel/alx-fe-reactjs/recipe-sharing-platform/README.md

 - **Responsive Design**: Fully responsive layout that works on all device sizes
 - **Recipe Browsing**: View a collection of recipes with beautiful cards
-- **Recipe Details**: Detailed view for each recipe with ingredients and instructions
+- **Recipe Details**: Comprehensive view for each recipe including:
-- **Add New Recipes**: Intuitive form to submit your own recipes
+  - Complete ingredients list with measurements
+  - Step-by-step cooking instructions
+  - Preparation and cooking times
+  - Number of servings
+  - Difficulty level
 - **Modern UI**: Clean and intuitive interface built with Tailwind CSS
+- **Interactive Elements**:
+  - Smooth transitions between pages
-- **Interactive Elements**: Hover effects and smooth transitions for better user experience
+  - Loading states for better UX
+  - Error handling for missing data
+  - Responsive image display

 ## 🛠️ Technologies Used